geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/quick-start.rst

 - On Mac or Linux, use the ``ssh -i ...`` command under "Example" to connect to the server in the terminal.
 Some minor changes are needed:

-  (1) Change the user name in that command from ``root`` to ``ubuntu``, so the full command will be like ``ssh -i "xx.pem" ubuntu@xxx.com``
+  (1) ``cd`` to the directory where your Key Pair is stored (people often put the key in ``~/.ssh/`` but any directory is fine.)
-  (2) ``cd`` to the directory where your Key Pair is stored (people often put the key in ``~/.ssh/`` but any directory is fine.)
+  (2) Use ``chmod 400 your-key-name.pem`` to change the key pair's permission (also mentioned in the above figure; only need to do this at the first time).
-  (3) Use ``chmod 400 xx.pem`` to change the key pair's permission (also mentioned in the above figure; only need to do this at the first time).
+  (3) Change the user name in that command from ``root`` to ``ubuntu``, so the full command will be like ``ssh -i "your-key-name.pem" ubuntu@xxx.amazonaws.com``

-- On Windows, I highly recommend using `Git-BASH <https://gitforwindows.org>`_ to emulate a Linux terminal.
-During the installation of Git-BASH, you can simply accept all default options for Git, as our main goal here is just to use Bash, not Git.
-Then, you can use exactly the same ``ssh -i "xx.pem" ubuntu@xxx.com`` command as on Mac/Linux to log into the server, assuming that you are in the directory where the Key Pair ``xx.pem`` is stored.
-This is also mentioned in the `official AWS tutorial <https://aws.amazon.com/getting-started/tutorials/launch-a-virtual-machine>`_, "Step 3: Connect to your Instance".
-(Alternatively, you can use `MobaXterm <http://angus.readthedocs.io/en/2016/amazon/log-in-with-mobaxterm-win.html>`_, `Putty <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html>`_, `Linux Subsystem <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/WSL.html>`_ or `PowerShell with OpenSSH <https://blogs.msdn.microsoft.com/powershell/2017/12/15/using-the-openssh-beta-in-windows-10-fall-creators-update-and-windows-server-1709/>`_.
-But the Git-BASH solution should be the most painless and will also work smoothly in later steps where we add port-forwarding options to connect to Jupyter.)
+- On Windows, I highly recommend installing `Git-BASH <https://gitforwindows.org>`_ to emulate a Linux terminal, so you can follow exactly the same steps as on Mac/Linux.
+Simply accept all default options during installation, as the goal here is just to use Bash, not Git.
+Alternatively, you can use `MobaXterm <http://angus.readthedocs.io/en/2016/amazon/log-in-with-mobaxterm-win.html>`_, `Putty <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html>`_, `Linux Subsystem <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/WSL.html>`_ or `PowerShell with OpenSSH <https://blogs.msdn.microsoft.com/powershell/2017/12/15/using-the-openssh-beta-in-windows-10-fall-creators-update-and-windows-server-1709/>`_.
+But the Git-BASH solution should be the most painless and will also work smoothly in later steps where we add port-forwarding options to connect to Jupyter.

 Your terminal should look like this: